wescale/k8s-advanced-training/Day-1/Authent & Authorisation/exercice 1/README.md

  - Within your namespace, inside the new Pod, try to you use the token for your new sa to list all the Pods:  https://kubernetes.default.svc/api/v1/namespaces/wsc-kubernetes-training-sa/pods and https://kubernetes.default.svc/api/v1/namespaces/default/pods

- What do you notice ?
+What do you notice when you call the api namespaces/default/pods ?
-If there is a problem, how to resolve it ?
+What is the solution to solve this ?